Maps

 Food is a big part of fuelling your adventure, and Kootenay mountain towns are dotted with restaurants and eateries offering great patio views, delicious cuisine, and plenty of local flare.

 Craving a hearty burger?
 Look no further than Indigenous-owned Bear & Bone Burger Co. on the Trans Canada in Golden, now open for dine-in or take-out.
-Make the difficult decision between a veggie, salmon, beef, chicken, bison, or elk burger, served with both classic and unconventional toppings, like bourbon bacon jam.
+Make the difficult decision between a veggie, beef, chicken, or bison burger, served with both classic and unconventional toppings, like bourbon bacon jam.
 Other options include smoked meat poutine, chicken wings, Caesar salads, and rib-eye steaks.

 In Fernie, drive up into the alpine just outside of town to Island Lake Lodge, a cat-ski lodge and spa that reopens in the summer months for hiking, biking, and canoeing in the Lizard Range of the Rockies.
 Their Bear Lodge Bistro provides casual fare on what’s arguably the most scenic deck in the region.
 For elegant dining, reserve ahead for dinner at their second restaurant, Tamarack Dining Room.
 Whenever possible, both restaurants serve local produce, organic and traditionally grown foods, and sustainable Ocean Wise seafood.